iLLia12/P2Pax/README.md

-# app

-> Cryptocurrency exchange application (UI only) based on NUXT and Element-ui
+# Cryptocurrency exchange application (UI only) based on NUXT and Element-ui

 Demo pages: